yestyle/whispersystems.org/_posts/2015-01-19-a-curve-by-any-other-name.md

 <img src="/blog/images/lilia-elliptic-pie.jpg" class="nice" alt="The elliptic pie arc length problem" />

-This turns out to be a tricky problem, which I won't tell you how to solve yet, but now that you know about arc lengths, I can tell you why elliptic curves are called elliptic curves.
+This turns out to be a tricky problem, which I won't tell you how to solve yet.
+But now that you know about arc lengths, I can tell you why elliptic curves are called elliptic curves.

 Our story begins in 18th century Berlin, which was then a part of the Kingdom